simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

 - Removes stop words and empty strings.

 - **Lemamtizes words:** Lemmatization is basically where words are cut to their root.
 For example, *“emailing”* and *“emails”* becomes *"email”*.
 This helps to standardise the data and can reduce the feature space by grouping different variations of words to one.
-The screenshot below shows how to instantiate the lemmatiser.
+The screenshot below shows how to instantiate the lemmatizer.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/email-genie/phase_1/nlp_lemm.png" alt="Lemmatiser" style="max-width: 100%; height: auto; margin: 20px 0;">